ryjen/libcoda-db/README.md

 ==============

 * More and better quality tests, especially around binding and data types
-* better benchmarking and perf improvements (pre-allocing?)
+* better benchmarking and perf improvements
 * NoSQL support? other databases?